Léo Vieira

-Leonardo Alcantara Vieira commonly known as Léo Vieira or Leozinho is a Brazilian submission grappler and Brazilian Jiu-Jitsu instructor.
-He was born on March 23, 1976 in Rio de Janeiro Brazil.
+Leonardo Alcantara Vieira (born March 23, 1976) commonly known as Léo Vieira or Leozinho is a Brazilian submission grappler and Brazilian Jiu-Jitsu instructor.

-He is the eldest of the Viera brothers (Ricardo and Leandro), who lead and fight for Checkmat.
+He is the eldest of the Vieira brothers (Ricardo and Leandro), who lead and fight for Checkmat.

 Brazilian Jiu-Jitsu

-Leo Vieira began training Jiu-Jitsu under Romero 'Jacare' Cavalcanti at the age of 6.
+Leo Vieira began training Jiu-Jitsu under Romero 'Jacare' Cavalcanti at the age of six.
 He has won numerous medals, such as the Brazilian Jiu-Jitsu World Championships, Pan American Championships and the prestigious ADCC world championships.
-After being on break from Jiujitsu Gi competition, Vieira competed again on July 16, 2017 at the age of 41.
+After being on break from Jiujitsu Gi competition, Vieira competed again on July 16, 2017, at the age of 41.
 He competed in Absolute Championship Berkut Jiu-Jitsu 6 in Moscow and lost the fight via terra footlock.
 On September 25, 2017, Vieira competed in the ADCC against former Ultimate Fighting Championship title contender, Chael Sonnen in the absolute division.
 Vieira lost the fight via referee's decision.
 Vieira returned after more time away from competition at BJJ Stars 7 on November 6, 2022, where he defeated Cleber Luciano 8-0 on points in a superfight.

 In 2022, Vieira was hired as the Vice President of Grappling for ONE Championship.